 The IPPS Eastern Region honors its own once a year at the annual conference.
-Despite cancelling our 2020 conference, we want to gather nominations of worthy candidates for awards to be presented at our 2021 conference.
-It's quick & easy to make a nomination by emailing Recognition Committee Chair Ron Strasko: email@example.com.
+We are gathering nominations of worthy candidates for awards to be presented at our 2023 conference.
+It's quick & easy to make a nomination by emailing Recognition Committee Chair Todd Baker.
 As always, names are held for three years.

 The Fellow Award was created to acknowledge outstanding members of the International Plant Propagators Society, Eastern Region North America, who have contributed to the advancement of the IPPS Eastern Region and to the field of Plant Propagation and Production.
 This recognition is for contributions to the IPPS through participation, service, leadership, research, teaching or extension work.
 Only active members with at least 10 years of membership are eligible (see list below).
 To view a list of all IPPS Eastern Region Fellows, download the document.